SAP-samples/abap-cheat-sheets/27_Exceptions.md

 ### Local Exception Classes

 - You can create local exception classes within your class pool for exceptions specific to your program that are not needed globally.
-- The following simplified example experiments with a local exception class.
+- The following simplified example explores a local exception class.
 It uses a message class that is part of the ABAP cheat sheet repository.
 - In the example, the global class uses the exception class in a private method's signature.
 Therefore, the exception class declaration is placed in the *Class-Relevant Local Types* tab ([CCDEF include](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenccdef_glosry.htm)).
 Its implementation is in the *Local Types* tab ([CCIMP include](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenccimp_glosry.htm)) in ADT.
 - You can add the following code to the three class includes of a demo class (the global class's name is `zcl_demo_abap` in the example), activate, and run the class using F9.
 The implementation of the private method, that includes the local exception class in the signature, contains several `RAISE EXCEPTION` statements demonstrating various syntax options of these statements.
 The example is designed to write exception texts to the console.

 <table>

 <tr>
-<td> Class include </td> <td> Notes </td>
+<td> Class include </td> <td> Code </td>
 </tr>

 <tr>